ericoporto/ags-manual-wiki/Globalfunctions_Screen.md

     SetFadeColor(int red, int green, int blue)

-Changes the colour which the screen fades out to, to have the specified RGB value.
+Changes the color which the screen fades out to, to have the specified RGB value.
 Each of the parameters can range from 0-255.
 The default is black, i.e. (0, 0, 0)

-The colour that you set here will be used in all future calls to FadeIn/FadeOut, and also for the screen transition if it is set to Fade In/Out.
+The color that you set here will be used in all future calls to FadeIn/FadeOut, and also for the screen transition if it is set to Fade In/Out.